 Antler proposes a minimal set of pre-processing functions aiming at removing outlier genes and cells and normalizing the gene levels.
 We consider that more complex pre-processing such as identifying batch-dependent genes can be done with the gene module identification strategy that will be introduced in the next section.

-To set filtering thresholds and exclude outlier cells and genes, it is recommended to first visualize the distributions of gene levels and cell counts with antler$plot_QC().
-The following plotting function generates pdf files in the project output folder specified when creating the antler object.
+To set filtering thresholds and exclude outlier cells and genes, it is recommended to first visualize the distributions of gene levels and cell counts with antler$plot_QC()

-• the "Raw" level corresponding to the exported sequencing values.
-This is the default status for the loaded dataset.
+level corresponding to the exported sequencing values.
+This is the default status for the loaded dataset."Normalized"

 The generated plots are slightly redundant in order to satisfy a wider range of user preferences.